eriol726/polySelector/README.md

 ## Instructions:

-* First of all, start by importing the scanned mesh into Meshlab, select filters, Reconstruction, simplification and reconstruction.
+* First of all, start by importing the scanned mesh into Meshlab, select filters, Reconstruction, Simplification and Reconstruction.
 Select Surface Reconstruction: Ball Pivoting.
 Increase the world unit by clicking the up arrow on time (225.09) and Apply. (the process will not destroy the mesh's uv coordinates).

 * Export your reconstructed mesh and import it into Maya.